Enrique Martinez Celaya: Academia

-Awards
+Awards and honors

-Martínez Celaya was awarded the Brookhaven National Laboratory Fellowship (1986–1988), and was Interdisciplinary Humanities Fellow and Regents Fellow from the University of California (1992–94).
+Martínez Celaya was awarded the Brookhaven National Laboratory Fellowship (1986–1988) and was an Interdisciplinary Humanities Fellow and Regents Fellow from the University of California (1992–94).
 He received Los Angeles County Museum of Art's Young Talent Award (1998), the Hirsch Grant (2002), the Rosa Blanca Award from the Cuban Community (2002), and the California Community Foundation Fellowship, Getty Foundation Award (2004).
-He was honored with the Inaugural Colorado Contemporary Arts Collaborative Artist Residency at the CU Art Museum, sponsored by Kent and Vicki Logan (2004), and received the Anderson Ranch Arts Center's National Artist Award (2007).
+He was honored with the Inaugural Colorado Contemporary Arts Collaborative Artist Residency at the CU Art Museum, sponsored by Kent and Vicki Logan (2004), and received the Anderson Ranch Arts Center's International Artist Award (2007).
 In 2020, Martínez Celaya was awarded a Doctor Honoris Causa from Otis College of Art and Design.
 He was invited to give the college's commencement address the same year, and in 2021 joined the Otis College Board of Governors.
+In 2021, Martínez Celaya also became the inaugural fellow of the Robinson Jeffers Tor House Foundation.
+In 2025, Martínez Celaya received the USC Associates Award, the highest honor the University of Southern California faculty bestows for distinguished intellectual and artistic achievement.

 Personal life

 Martínez Celaya married Alexandra Williams, the daughter of American journalist Christian Williams, in 1999.
 They have four children together.
 They later divorced in 2015.
+In 2023, Martínez Celaya married the psychiatrist Stacy A. Cohen.

 Martínez Celaya lives and works in Los Angeles, California.